pixelnest/pixelnest/installation/osx.md

 ## rbenv

 rbenv is a ruby utility that allows you to have multiple ruby versions on a system.
 It's especially useful to have a development environment that is exactly the same as your production platform.
 Moreover, on Mac OS X, it is also used to bypass the default system Ruby installation.
-We use Bundler with rbenv to use local gems for a project.
+We use Bundler with rbenv to have local gems for a project.

 [More info here](https://github.com/sstephenson/rbenv).